Ezekiel Chapter Eight

 Tammuz was the Babylonian god of spring vegetation and supposed died in the fall only to be resurrected in the spring.
 These women were the nature worshippers of the time and worshipped the creation instead of the Creator.
 Today, there are the same type of people that praise the creation while denying the hand of the Creator.

-He then brought me into the inner court of the house of the Lord, and there at the entrance to the temple, between the portico and the altar, were about twenty-five men.
-With their backs toward the temple of the Lord and their faces toward the east, they were bowing down to the sun in the east.
+He brought me into the inner courtyard of ADONAI's house; and there, at the entrance to the temple of ADONAI, between the porch and the altar, were about twenty-five men with their backs toward the temple of ADONAI and their faces toward the east; and they were worshipping the sun toward the east.

 The lowest was when they drew near the entrance to the temple and saw men worshiping the rising sun.
 They had their back to the temple and this was like a slap in the face to God.
 The equivalent today would be those that do all of the astrology stuff.